 In the 21st century, companies and governments must regularly communicate and publish content (often in several languages) with existing and potential customers, business partners, and even employees working in other countries.
 This has shielded the translation industry and has turned it in a refuge from economic downturns.

 Despite downwards pressure from worldwide recession, demand has actually steadily increased in the past few years.
 For example, multilingual online publishing has provided a tool for many SMEs to enter previously untapped markets.

 What does the "Translation Services Industry" mean?

 Under the name "translation services", we find an industry which includes companies that

-- translate written material, and
+- translate written material

-- offer interpreting services from one language to another (this includes companies that provide sign language services for the impaired)
+- offer interpreting services from one language to another (this includes companies that provide sign language services for the hearing impaired)

-Translation Services Industry Growth
+Growth in the Translation Services Industry

 - the translators side, resulting in faster and more reliable translations.
 Companies applying machine translation technology efficiently will be clear winners.

 - companies paying less in the future for the same amount of translation work.
 More content will be published at the same cost or for even cheaper.